jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/SaidEnvs.png width="800">
 </p>

-Click into the Workspaces tab to prepare for the next lab.
+Click into the **Workspaces** tab to prepare for the next lab.

 ### Lab 2.2 - Exploring Workspaces

-In the top right corner click Create New Workspace
+In the top right corner click **Create New Workspace**

 <p align="center">
 <img src = readme_images/AddWorkspace.png width="800">
 </p>

-Type a name for the Workspace in the 'Workspace Name' cell and next click through the available Compute Environments in the Workspace Environment drop down button.
-Next, ensure that Domino-Workspace-Environment is selected.
+Type a name for the Workspace in the 'Workspace Name' cell.
+Next, click through the available Compute Environments in the Workspace Environment dropdown and ensure that 'WineQuality' is selected.

-Select JupyterLab as the Workspace IDE
+Select JupyterLab as the Workspace IDE.

-Click the Hardware Tier dropdown to browse all available hardware configurations - ensure that Small is selected.
+Click the Hardware Tier dropdown to browse all available hardware configurations - ensure that **Small** is selected.

-Click Launch now.
+Click **Launch now**.

 <p align="center">
 <img src = readme_images/LaunchWorkspace.png width="800">